ManukChilingaryan/im_Repo_Epam_orinakov/JS Codeing/function-homeworks/README.md

 * **```factorial(1) should return 1```**
 * **```factorial(0) should return 1```**

-## 13. HARD TASK
+## 13. Bonus TASK (optional)
-You have to write the code depending on the requirement
+You have to write the code depending on the requirement.

 #### Requirements:

 1. Have the function `StringChallenge(str)` read str which will contain two strings separated by a space.
 2. The first string will consist of the following sets of characters: `+, *,` and `(N)` which is optional.
-3. The plus `(+)` character represents a single alphabetic character, the asterisk ( * represents a sequence of the same character of length 3 unless it is followed by {N] which represents how many characters should appear in the sequence where N will be at least 1.
+3. The plus `(+)` character represents a single alphabetic character, the asterisk ( * represents a sequence of the same character of length 3 unless it is followed by {N} which represents how many characters should appear in the sequence where N will be at least 1.
-4. Your goal is to determine if the second string exactly matches the pattern of the first string in the input.
+4. Your goal is to determine if the second string exactly matches or not the pattern of the first string in the input.

 **FOR EXAMPLE**

-if str is `“+**(5} gheeeee”` then the second string in this case does match the pattern, so your program should return the string `true`.
+If `str` is `“+**(5} gheeeee”` then the second string in this case matches the pattern, so your program should return the string `true`.

-If the second string does not match the pattern your program should return the string `false`.
+If `str` is `“+**(5} gheeee”` then the second string does not match the pattern, your program should return the string `false`.